mishide/Springboard/Capstone_1/readme.md

 Project
 ========================================================

 <small><b>Machine learning models are well suited for performing these types of classifications.
 This project produced a model with a top sensitivity rate of 97%.
-This model can provide a system used by radiologists to quickly flag results to perform a consistent validation process, saving time, cost, and improving patient outcomes. .</b>
+This model can provide a system used by radiologists to quickly flag results to perform a consistent validation process, saving time, cost, and improving patient outcomes.</b>
 </small>